Starbucks Labor Drink: Safe or Just Social Media Hype?

 The daily recommended dose is no more than 200mg, so as long as your drink comes in that range, you should be all good.
 [9]

-But, if you would prefer to steer away from caffeine altogether, there are plenty of other choices out there.
+But, if you'd prefer to steer away from caffeine altogether, there are plenty of other choices out there.

 • Decaf options: Tea, or coffee — enjoy the taste but without the buzz. 😵💫